MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 Use the following steps to complete this task:

+1. Open the Code tab of your repository.

-1. Clone your ResolveGitHubIssues repository to your local development environment.
+1. Clone the ResolveGitHubIssues repository to your local development environment.

+    For example, you can use the following steps to clone the repository using Git CLI:

+    1. Copy the repository URL by selecting the **Code** button and then copying the HTTPS URL.

-    Open a terminal window and run the following command, replacing `your-username` with your GitHub username:
+    1. Open a terminal window, navigate to the directory where you want to clone the repository, and run the following command (replacing **your-username** with your GitHub username):

     ```bash
     git clone https://github.com/your-username/ResolveGitHubIssues.git